 Authentication Token

-Once the application is created, you are able to access its details and generate test authentication tokens on user’s behalf.
+Once the application is created, you can access its details and generate test authentication tokens on the user’s behalf.
 To do this, use the Access Token Tool from Facebook.

-You are able to generate user access token with limited life time:
+You can generate a user access token with a limited lifetime:

-Although the default life time is limited, for the practical purposes you will have either to renew an access token via API or generate the token with extended life time (30 days):
+Although the default lifetime is limited, for practical purposes, you will have to either renew an access token via API or generate the token with an extended lifetime (30 days):

 Facebook API

-There are a lot of ways to access Facebook API.
-In order to simplify the script, we used Facebook SDK.
+There are a lot of ways to access the Facebook API.
+In order to simplify the script, we used the Facebook SDK.

 Running the Script